TESTgroup-BNL/Ely_etal_2019_JournalOfExperimentalBotany/README.md

 ## Contains:
+1) The final PLSR model coefficients for each leaf chemical and morphological leaf trait

+2) The article supplemental material as a PDF

+3) Example vignettes showing how to apply the final PLSR models to new datasets availible through EcoSIS

 ## Dataset citations and DOIs:
 The datasets used in this study are availible from the NASA EcoSIS database: https://doi.org/doi:10.21232/C2GM2Z